-Whether it is music, theater, dance, storytelling — whatever — people yearn to create and to connect and are drawn to those who share their talents and inspiration.
+Whether it is music, comedy, storytelling — whatever — people yearn to create and to connect and are drawn to those who share their talents and inspiration.
 Fugitive Productions is my creative outlet, merging my background in performance and small business.
 It is my mission and my pleasure to bring together artists and audiences to share a moment outside of the routines of daily life, a moment which, hopefully, brings us simultaneously closer to ourselves and to the community at large.

 Some Performance highlights. . .